 - Sew long bullion knots that twist out from the center to create the starfish.
 The beauty of this design is the arms of the starfish do not have to be symmetrical.

-Bullion Knots - In Conclusion
+How to Do a Bullion Knot - In Conclusion

 Bullion knots combine with so many different plant and floral patterns.
-Add them into your lazy daisy stitch, use them as the fronds of a fern or make little creepy crawlies to grace your garden design.
+Add them into your lazy daisy stitch, use them as the fronds of a fern, or make little creepy crawlies to grace your garden design.
 The bullion knot stitch brings texture and creative touch to every design and always looks very professional.

 - Milliners (Straw) Needle